- 1 package (1/4 ounce) active dry yeast

 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.

-- In a large saucepan, combine the first five filling ingredients; add 2 tablespoons butter and 2 tablespoons sugar.
+- For filling, in a large saucepan, combine juice, apple, dried fruits, 2 tablespoons butter and 2 tablespoons sugar.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 25-30 minutes or until mixture reaches a jam-like consistency, stirring occasionally.
 Transfer to a bowl; cool completely.

 - Punch down dough.
 Turn onto a lightly floured surface; roll into a 32x10-in. rectangle.
 Melt remaining butter; brush over dough to within 1 in. of edges.
 Mix cinnamon and remaining sugar; sprinkle over top.
 Spread with fruit mixture.
 Roll up jelly-roll style, starting with a long side; pinch seam and ends to seal.

 - Place on a greased baking sheet, seam side down; form into a pretzel shape.
 Cover with a kitchen towel; let rise in a warm place until almost doubled, about 30 minutes.
 Preheat oven to 350°.

 - Bake 40-45 minutes or until golden brown.
 Remove from pan to a wire rack to cool.
 Dust with confectioners' sugar before serving.
 Yield: 24 servings.

 Reviews for Russian Krendl Bread